chjackson/survextrap/README.md

 Major things to do are:

 * Relative survival / additive hazards models.
+	- Will be easy to implement the typical model with a fixed known background hazard as additive offset to a flexibly modelled excess hazard.
+	- Any interest in situations where background is uncertain, e.g. as modelled external data with a different hazard from the trial data?
+Package can already express this as a proportional hazards model, but what about additive hazards models, or time-varying hazard ratios or differences?

 * Thoughtful default priors for hazard changes without external data, e.g. in terms of orders of magnitude.